AdguardTeam/AdguardAssistant/DEVELOPMENT.md

 5. If public API changes (exports from `src/index.js`), update `types/assistant.d.ts`.

+6. When opening a pull request, always include the Jira task URL in the description, e.g. `https://jira.int.agrd.dev/browse/AG-XXXXX`, so reviewers can jump straight to the ticket.

 ### Commit message convention

 Every commit message MUST start with the ticket number (`AG-XXX`) so it